Skip to main content

 To learn more about tools, see Tools.

 You can shape how your agent approaches tasks by providing a prompt.
-The prompt parameter can be provided in several forms.
+The @[system_prompt] parameter can be provided as a string:

 const agent = createAgent({